-Based on the outcome of this evaluation, the town could establish a dedicated funding source to begin carrying out the selected stormwater improvements.
+Based on the outcome of this evaluation, the town could establish a dedicated funding source within two additional years to begin carrying out the selected stormwater improvements.
 This funding source may include revenue from gas taxes, ad valorem collections, stormwater utility fees, or other recurring sources.

 Fiscal Implications and Estimated Cost of Capital Improvements: No fiscal impact is required to meet the interim level-of-service standards.
 However, there will be significant costs to improve the current conditions.
 The costs for the monitoring program and implementation of sound management practices can be reduced through the use of knowledgeable volunteers and potential grant funding for innovative projects.
-The cost of a stormwater master plan to evaluate the feasibility of drainage options is budgeted in the five-year schedule of capital improvements (see Table 11-7 below) and this master plan has recently gotten under way.
+The cost of a stormwater master plan to evaluate the feasibility of drainage options could run from \$100,000 to \$200,000 for the northern third of the island alone. is budgeted in the five-year schedule of capital improvements includes these items (see Table 11-7 below) and this master plan has recently gotten under way.
 The evaluation in a stormwater master plan will determine costs associated with selected improvements and provide guidance as to the appropriate source(s) of funds to implement improvements.
 If this should result in the establishment of a stormwater utility, it may then become a self-supporting enterprise.